-To clear the resources assigned to one or more Network Admission Control sessions and initiate a new, unconditional posture validation for each of the sessions, use the eou initialize command in EXEC mode.
+To clear the resources assigned to one or more NAC Framework sessions and initiate a new, unconditional posture validation for each of the sessions, use the eou initialize command in privileged EXEC mode.

-eou initialize {all | group tunnel-group | ip ip-address}

-all Revalidates all NAC sessions on this security appliance group Revalidates all NAC sessions assigned to a tunnel group. ip Revalidates a single NAC session. ip-address IP address of the remote peer end of the tunnel. tunnel-group Name of the tunnel group used to negotiate parameters to set up the tunnel.
+$\textbf{eou initialize } \{\textbf{all} \mid \textbf{group} \ \textit{tunnel-group} \mid \textbf{ip} \ \textit{ip-address} \}$ all Revalidates all NAC Framework sessions on this security appliance group Revalidates all NAC Framework sessions assigned to a tunnel group. ip Revalidates a single NAC Framework session. ip-address IP address of the remote peer end of the tunnel. tunnel-group Name of the tunnel group used to negotiate parameters to set up the tunnel.

-Firewall Mo Firewall Mode S Security Context
+Firewall Mode Security Context

-Multiple
+Routed Transparent Multiple

-Command Mode Routed Transparent Single Context System
+Command Mode Single Context System

-EXEC • •
+Privileged EXEC • •

 Use this command if a change occurs in the posture of the remote peers or if the assigned access policies (that is, the downloaded ACLs) change, and you want to clear the resources assigned to the sessions.
-Entering this command purges the EAPoUDP associations and access policies (that is, the downloaded ACLs, if any) used for posture validation.
+Entering this command purges the EAPoUDP associations and access policies used for posture validation.
 The NAC default ACL is effective during the revalidations, so the session initializations can disrupt user traffic.
 This command does not affect peers that are exempt from posture validation.